cuetian-coders/community/README.md

 ### Implementing the framework using discord
 Discord has several features those helped us implement the desired framework most flexibly.
 Here, I've described how we can achieve the framework that we want to implement.
-But first we must familiar with some simple discord features.
+But first we must get familiar with some simple discord features.

 #### Discord features
-- **Category:** Category helps to organize channel
+- **Category:** Category helps to organize channels
 - **Channel:** Channel is used for discussion/conversation.
 There're 2 types of channel:
   - text channel
   - voice channel
 - **Thread:** From a conversation inside a `text channel`, we can create thread.
-Two types of thread
+Two types of thread:
   - active: it helps maintain active conversations
   - archived: it helps maintain inactive conversations [Note: An archived channel can be revived later by sending a message, which will be used to keep `resources` channel always active.]